 LIDAR techniques provide important information regarding the particle effective radius for anthropogenic aerosols, in case of forest fire smoke or for mixtures of anthropogenic aerosols and biomass burning generated aerosols \cite{Hal18, Ans05, Come13}.
 Moreover, multiwavelength Raman lidar observations performed in Europe and worldwide supply important data regarding natural sources of pollution and human produced pollution in the free troposphere \cite{Mull08}.

 The effect of aerosols is considered to be the major cause of uncertainty in the global climate radiation balance calculations.
-Aerosol extinction rests on the wavelength, size, concentration, composition, and to a lesser extent, the aerosol shape.
+Aerosol extinction rests on the wavelength, size, concentration, composition, and to a lesser extent on the aerosol shape.
 Consequently, new methods and techniques are required to characterize and model these quantities.
 The size distribution of larger aerosols can be monitored by means of a multistatic lidar, at least in the spherical approximation.
-Aerosols that are small compared to the incident wavelength exhibit a Rayleigh-like scattering dependence, as their size cannot be estimated using multistatic lidar techniques.
-Raman lidar measurements, Mie models of extinction and backscatter Angstrom ratios demonstrate that small aerosols bring a relevant contribution to optical scattering, while also indicating that size information can be extracted from lidar gathered data.
+Aerosols that are small compared to the incident wavelength exhibit a Rayleigh-like scattering dependence as their size cannot be estimated using multistatic lidar techniques.
+Raman lidar measurements, Mie models of extinction and backscatter Angstrom ratios, demonstrate that small aerosols bring a relevant contribution to optical scattering, while also indicating that size information can be extracted from lidar gathered data.